 Unfortunately, the cost of preferred drugs are on the rise with employer-sponsored plans featuring more expensive tiers for prescriptions.
 You can help your budget by opting for the generic version of any medication you are prescribed and asking if you can split pills to reduce the total filling cost without compromising your treatment.

-Staying loyal to a specific pharmacy can also pay off in rewards for discounts on future med needs.
+Staying loyal to a specific pharmacy can also pay off in rewards for discounts on future medication needs.

-However, shopping around can also save you a lot of money, sometimes hundreds of dollars, depending on the medication.
-In fact, if you took the same prescription to two different pharmacies, even on the same block, one store could charge you double, triple or even more for that same single RX!
-So it’s crucial that you do a little research to find the best prices.
+But shopping around can also save you a lot of money, sometimes hundreds of dollars, depending on the medication.
+In fact, if you took the same prescription to two different pharmacies, even on the same block, one store could charge you double, triple, or even more for that same medication!